oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     compute:
       type: Compute
 ```
-As a convience feature, it is possible to *group* identical mapping
+As a convenience feature, it is possible to *group* identical mapping
 statements using the syntax in the following example.
 This syntax
 states that two `service` requirements of the substituted node are
 mapped to two corresponding `service` requirements of the `software`